-- 1.3.1 The following procedure will be followed for cross-boundary issues: - Council will consider whether any resource consents are required from any other consent authorities. - Reference to the provisions of the Act that relate to joint hearings will be made where an activity requires consent from two or more authorities. - Applicants for resource consent for activities which might have effects on an adjoining territory will be encouraged to consult with that authority.
+- 1.3.1 The following procedure will be followed for cross-boundary issues: - Council will consider whether any resource consents are required from any other consent authorities; - Reference to the provisions of the Act that relate to joint hearings will be made where an activity requires consent from two or more authorities; - Applicants for resource consent for activities which might have effects on an adjoining territory will be encouraged to consult with that authority. - 1.3.2 In the case of infrastructure networks crossing the territorial boundary, Council will consult with the relevant territorial authority and endeavour to arrive at a planning framework that provides a consistent approach to the network.

-Environmental Monitoring
+Environmental Monitoring 1.4

-1.4.1 The Council has responsibilities for gathering information, monitoring and maintaining records on resource management matters.
+- 1.4.1 The Council has responsibilities for gathering information, monitoring and maintaining records on resource management matters.
 These responsibilities will allow the Council to consider refinements to the content of the Plan as well as enabling the community to be informed about how the Plan's provisions are performing.
-The monitoring process of the Council has three components: Compliance with the provisions of the Plan and compliance with conditions of consent.
-In particular the Council • will monitor compliance with approved resource consents.
-The state of the environment. • • The suitability and effectiveness of the provisions of the Plan.
-1.4.2 Monitoring of the Plan will reflect the grouping of chapters within each Part being: Part One Introduction Part Two Strategic Matters Part Three Urban Environment Part Four Rural Environment Part Five District Wide Matters Part Six Special Zones Part Seven Maps
+The monitoring process of the Council has three components: - Compliance with the provisions of the Plan and compliance with conditions of consent.
+In particular the Council will monitor compliance with approved resource consents; - The state of the environment: - The suitability and effectiveness of the provisions of the Plan

+1.4.2 Monitoring of the Plan will reflect the grouping of chapters within each Part being:

+Part One Introduction

+Part Two Strategic Matters

+Part Three Urban Environment

+Part Four Rural Environment

+Part Five District Wide Matters

+Part Six Special Zones

+Part Seven Maps

-Review Procedures/Changes to the Plan
+1.5 Review Procedures/Changes to the Plan